 Studies have found that there is a direct correlation between spending time in a sensory deprivation tank and discovering mindfulness in your daily life.

 The patients who saw the most positive changes in their demeanor were the ones who put themselves on.
 And stuck to, a regular flotation program.
-These patients also indicated that they were more optimistic going through life and slept better at night.
+These patients also indicated that they were more optimistic about going through life and slept better at night.

 Treatment for Anxiety and Depression